-Find our luggage at the baggage claim and head toward the exit door.
-There will be one last line where representatives will check your hand carry-on luggage for plants and animals and then let you by.
+Find your luggage at the baggage claim and head toward the exit door.
+There will be one last line where representatives will check your carry-on luggage for plants and animals and then let you by.

 Note: If your hotel or tour includes transfer from the airport, this is where you will meet your tour or hotel representative to help you with your bags.

 Step 7.
 Bus to the dock